AllChimes.org ..... All Tower Bells ..... Chimes our specialty.

 An uncomplicated practice keyboard for both numbers and letters.

-Cimestand for the only known steel bell chime in North America at Lancaster, PA.
-Made by Naylor Vickers, Sheffield, England in 1861.
-Sound is fine.
+Chimestand for the only known steel bell chime in North America

 The TA-08-1922 taut-rope chime at Georgetown, Ontario has an interesting innovation.